Are you ready to discover your college program?

 Database administrators ensure storage, organization, and safety of data.
 They create, support, and repair databases, often performing updates and upgrades.
 They also train colleagues to use databases, control user permissions, and troubleshoot problems as they arise.

-Where Can I Work as a Computer Hardware Engineer?
+Where Can I Work as a Systems Manager?

 Employment options for systems managers vary by state and industry.
 With knowledge and skills applicable to careers with large organizations and small startups alike, systems managers can find the best fit for their needs.
 Additional freelance and consultant work gives systems managers the chance to manage their own schedules.